anton-nagornyi/anyit-auth/packages/store-dto/README.md

 ### UpdateRecord

-`UpdateRecord` is used to update a record based on provided data.
+`UpdateRecord` is used to update a record or records based on a filter.

 ## API Reference